MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/New Instructions/Lab/LAB_04-Implement_Virtual_Networking.md

 1. Return to the portal, and ensure the **ManufacturingVnet** and associate subnets were created.
 You may need to **Refresh** the virtual networks page.

-## Task 4: Configure communication between an Application Security Group and a Network Security Group.
+## Task 4: Configure communication between an Application Security Group and a Network Security Group

 In this task, we create an Appication Security Group and a Network Security Group.
 The NSG will have inbound security rule that allows traffic from the ASG.